Abhishekadkh/python-water-reminder/README.md

-# Water Reminder Script
+# 💧 Water Reminder Script

 This simple Python script helps you stay hydrated by reminding you to drink water every hour.
-The script uses the `plyer` library to send desktop notifications.
+The script uses the `plyer` library to send desktop notifications and includes a beep sound for added alert.

 ## Features:
-- Sends a notification every hour reminding you to drink water.
+- Sends a desktop notification every hour reminding you to drink water.
+- Plays a beep sound before the notification (Windows only).
-- Customizable interval (currently set to 1 hour).
+- Customizable reminder interval (currently set to 1 hour).

 ## Installation